-Her work is concerned with perpetual experience and how we internalize and re-interpret our experiences.
-She is interested in how we process our movement within our physical surrounds and our emotional responses that make up our view of reality outside ourselves.
+My work is concerned with perceptual experience and how we internalise and re-interpret our experiences.
+I am interested in how we process our movement within our physical surrounds and our emotional responses that make up our view of reality outside ourselves.

 Within my work I aim to create abstract landscapes that reference a mapping of sorts, employing rhythmic and flowing patterns layered with colour that convey a sense of motion and fluidity.
 I like to work within the realm of the abstract as it relates to the intangible aspects of our experiences, the unseen but felt, describing the ephemeral quality of a thought or an emotion.